mattrixman/get_latest/README.md

  - Feel free to use a browser to search for help--this is not a test of what you can remember, it is a test of what you can do

- - Feel free to use whatever technologies you are comfortable with
+ - Feel free to use whatever technologies you are comfortable with (open source libraries, installed utilities, and copy-pasted code is all OK--please use comments to indicate which code is yours and which is pasted)

  - If you feel like you are stuck, it is OK to ask questions